catseye/yoob.js/README.markdown

 *   `yoob.Scanner`, in `yoob/scanner.js`

-    A simple, inefficient lexical analyzer, parameterized with a table of regexps (TODO).
-Can also serve as a starting point for writing your own simple, inefficient lexical analyzer.
+    A simple, inefficient lexical analyzer, parameterized with a table of regexps.
+Can also serve as a starting point for writing your own, less simple, inefficient lexical analyzer.

 PLANNED: